SensorVista/DeepFuse/tests/README.md

 3. **Error Handling**: Test both success and failure cases
 4. **Performance**: Include basic performance tests where relevant
 5. **Documentation**: Document any special test requirements or setup
+6. **Cross-Platform**: Tests are designed to work on both Windows and Linux with appropriate platform-specific handling